How do you adjust professionally if your partner or spouse is constantly on the move?

 I also received several job offers and eventually accepted a permanent position with a company that I loved.

-For example, Elizabeth got her commercial property management job by combining her health care administration skills with her real estate experience.
+For example, Colegrove got her commercial property management job by combining her health-care administration skills with her real estate experience.

-Neither Elizabeth nor I have taken this route, but it works for many.
-My friend Elaine works within the military commissary system, and transfers her job location each time her husband’s work requires them to move.
+Neither Colegrove nor I have taken this route, but it works for many.
+My friend Elaine works within the military commissary system and transfers her job location each time her husband’s work requires them to move.

 Another friend works for a large international consulting company and she is usually set up with her new position within a few weeks of learning where her husband’s career will send them next, even if it is some remote place overseas.